What Does a Wildlife Photographer Do?

 - How to produce a wildlife photography portfolio

 This online training course is suitable for everyone, you don’t need any prior experience.
 So, if you are hoping to pursue wildlife photography jobs and have not worked in this field before, our learning distance courses will help.
-Once you have enrolled, you will have one year to complete the course.
+Once you have enrolled, you will have two years to complete the course.

 The assessment process of our wildlife photography courses consists of internal online assessments based on each unit.
 An experienced qualified animal tutor will mark each assessment and provide you with the feedback you need to progress through the course.